Techtonica/curriculum/object-oriented-programming/design_yelp/design_yelp.md

 ## Use Cases:
 * Can add User to Yelp (if they do not exist)
-* User can post rating of Restaurant to Yelp
+* User can post Rating of Restaurant to Yelp
-* User can modify rating to Restaurant
+* User can modify Rating to Restaurant
 * Can add Restaurant to Yelp (if it does not exist)
 * User can get top ten recommended Restaurants